Jan-9C/deathcounter_ocr/README.md

 The script only works if you use the resolution 1920x1080.
 If you use a different resolution you have to change the image crop coordinates, which can be configured by using the python script provided in debugImages\ and the config to crop out the correct part of the screen. <br/>

-Currently only works with the english version of the game. <br/>
+Preconfigured version only works with the english version of Elden Ring.
+But the script can be adapted to any language and any game that has a identifiable text as a death message. <br/>